Understanding Readings and Textbooks

 If you do not see the video, please click on the link to view it in a new window or tab (you will leave this page):

-How to Take Notes from a TextBookEnhance Your Wellness
+How to take notes from a textbook

 Stress, to varying degrees, is a part of every student’s experience.
 Your perspective on stress and the ways you respond influence the impact of stress on body and mind.
 To understand how stress can be positive and to learn about how reaching out to others reduces stress, watch Kelly McGonigal’s Ted Talk: